pawamoy/website/about.md

 `TEMPERATURE` - In degree Celsius.
 Try to increase it just a bit when `HEALTH` is lowering.
 This is experimental.
-Use it at your own risk.
+Use it at my own risk.

 #### **FILES**